Graveflo/BDO_Enhancement_Tool/README.md

 op_cost = black_stone_cost + (suc_rate * (last_cost + return_cost)) + (fail_rate * repair_cost)
 ```
 Here, there is:
-* One black stone consumed by a single attempt
+* black_stone_cost : Cost of black stone in one enhance attempt
 * suc_rate : Probability of success enhancement
-* last_cost : If this cost function of a fail stack \(F\) at position x then this is F(x - 1)
+* last_cost : If this cost function of a fail stack \(F\) at position x then this is F\(x - 1\)
 * return_cost : Cost to return the gear to how it was before the success.
 This is either cleanse cost or the cost of materials in the case of accessories (rely on cost class member in this case)
 * reapir_cost : This is the cost to restore the gear after a fail
 * See common.py -> simulate_FS

-Since the oppertunity cost is just the cost for the opportunity to
+Since the opportunity cost is just the cost for the opportunity to
 gain a fail stack, we calculate the average amount of opportunities
 incurred before a fail is achieved.
-Now anf hereafter the number of
+Now and hereafter the number of
 fails is calculated as the average number of fails:
 ```
 avg_num_fails = 1.0 / suc_rate